GabrieleSantin/GabrieleSantin.github.io/_pages/teaching.md

 ## Universit&agrave; Ca' Foscari Venezia

-Si rimanda alla [pagina ufficiale](https://www.unive.it/data/persone/27715997/didattica) dei corsi.
+Si rimanda alla [pagina ufficiale](https://www.unive.it/data/persone/27715997/didattica) dei corsi / Please see the [official page](https://www.unive.it/data/people/27715997/didattica) of the courses.

 ## Other courses
 This page contains some material that was prepared for various lectures or tutorials.